ConfluxStamper/lock/README.md

 # Lock.js

-A lightweight JavaScript library for log in to Conflux.
+A lightweight JavaScript library for log in to PlatON.

 ### Install
 To install Lock.js, open your terminal and run: